zangrand/ansible-k8s/README.md

 ## System requirements
 The deployment environment requires:
-- Ansible 2.5.0+
+- Ansible 2.5.0+ (on the user client)
-- Ubuntu 18.04
+- Ubuntu 18.04 (for master and nodes)
-- Master and nodes must have passwordless SSH access
+- at least 2 CPUs and 4 GB of RAM for the master

 ## Getting Started
 This section represents a quick installation and is not intended to teach you about all the components.
 The easiest way to get started is to clone the 'ansible-k8s' repository: